Job Getcha: Election as Exarch of Russian Tradition in Western Europe and criticism

 His election as Patriarchal Exarch for Orthodox Parishes of Russian Tradition in Western Europe in November 2013 was heavily influenced by the Ecumenical Patriarch, Bartholomew I of Constantinople, his consecration taking place on 30 November of the same year in the Patriarchal Church, by the Patriarch and by Synodal Hierarchs.
 As a consequence, the election of Archbishop Job was achieved after two unknown names were placed on the ballot at a late stage in the election process, inducing the electors to vote for Job Getcha.
 Job Getcha's tenure as archbishop was marked by deep divisions within the archdiocese concerning the manner in which he has discharged his pastoral responsibilities.

 Promotion to Patriarchate's representative

-On 28 November 2015 the Holy Synod of the Ecumenical Patriarchate appointed Archbishop Job as the Patriarchate's representative to the World Council of Churches at Geneva and removed from the office of Exarch, thus remaining an Archbishop but free of any further pastoral or administrative role in the Archdiocese he formerly had in his care.
-Representing the new generation of the ecumenical dialogue with the Christian Churches, Job Getcha is described as a discrete and serious theologian and much appreciated by his Latin Catholic counterparts of Commission for Theological Dialogue.
+On 28 November 2015, the Holy Synod of the Ecumenical Patriarchate appointed Archbishop Job as the Patriarchate's representative to the World Council of Churches in Geneva and removed him from the office of Exarch, leaving him an Archbishop without pastoral or administrative responsibility over the Archdiocese he had previously overseen.
+Job Getcha has been described as representing a new generation of ecumenical dialogue among the Christian Churches, and has been characterized by his Latin Catholic counterparts on the Commission for Theological Dialogue as a discreet and serious theologian.

 On February 20, 2019, Archbishop Job was appointed Dean of the Institute for Orthodox Theology Higher Studies at Chambésy (Geneva).

 Archbishop Job was elected Metropolitan of Pisidia after the passing of late Metropolitan Sotiros and was enthroned 17 September 2022.

 He is a patron of the Fellowship of Saint Alban and Saint Sergius.